-My last post was on the Sirens in the Odyssey, and as a follow up I thought I’d write a quick post about how Helen is portrayed in the Odyssey.
-We see Helen in Book 4, returned to her husband and playing the role of the obedient housewife.
-Odysseus’ son Telemachus has come to the the court of King Menelaus to seek information about his father’s whereabouts.
-Since the Trojan War Odysseus has vanished from Greece.
-Menelaus welcomes Telemachus but does not recognise him.
-It is Helen who correctly reveals the identity of the young prince.
+The scene takes place in Book 4.
+Helen is returned to her husband King Menelaus and playing the role of an obedient housewife.
+Odysseus’ son Telemachus has come to the court of Menelaus to seek information about his father’s whereabouts, who since the Trojan War has vanished from Greece.
 The group drink together and reminisce about the heroes at Troy, weeping for those who are lost.
 Helen then does something very curious.
 She mixes a drug into the men’s wine.
-It is a drug that removes all sorrow, so that a man’s parents could lie dead in front of him and he would not be sad.
+It is a drug that removes all sorrow, to the extent that a man’s parents could lie dead in front of him and he would not mourn.

-Helen then tells Telemachus her story of her encounter with Odysseus at Troy.
+Helen then tells Telemachus a story of an encounter she had with Odysseus at Troy.
 Odysseus has dressed up as a beggar and snuck into Troy to gather information.
 His disguise fools everyone but Helen:

 ‘I alone recognised and questioned him, and he cunningly tried to deceive me.
 But when I had bathed him, anointed and clothed him, and solemnly sworn not to name him in Troy as Odysseus before he reached camp and the swift ships, he revealed the Achaean plans.
 And after slaying many Trojans with the long sword he returned to the Argive host with a wealth of information.
 While the rest of the Trojan women were wailing their grief, my spirit was glad, since my heart was already longing for home, and I sighed at the blindness Aphrodite had dealt me, drawing me there from my own dear country, abandoning daughter and bridal chamber, and a husband lacking neither in wisdom nor looks.’